-ClickHouse uses all available hardware to its full potential to process each query as fast as possible.
+ClickHouse uses all available hardware to it's full potential to process each query as fast as possible.
 The peak processing performance for a single query (after decompression, only used columns) stands at more than 2 terabytes per second.

 ClickHouse supports approximate query processing – you can get results as fast as you want, which is indispensable when dealing with terabytes and petabytes of data.

 The system's conditional aggregate functions, calculation of totals and extremes, allow getting results with a single query without having to run a number of them.

 For analytics over stream of clean, well structured and immutable events or logs.
 It is recommended to put each such stream into a single wide fact table with pre-joined dimensions.

 ClickHouse has been managing petabytes of data serving a number of highload mass audience services of Yandex, Russia's leading search provider and one of largest European IT companies.
 Since 2012, ClickHouse has been providing robust database management for the company's web analytics service, comparison e-commerce platform, public email service, online advertising platform, business intelligence tools and infrastructure monitoring.

 ClickHouse can be configured as purely distributed system located on independent nodes, without any single points of failure.

 Software and hardware failures or misconfigurations do not result in loss of data.
 Instead of deleting "broken" data, ClickHouse saves it or asks you what to do before a startup.
 All data is checksummed before every read or write to disk or network.
 It is virtually impossible to delete data by accident as there are safeguards even for human errors.